 The Fatwa of Osama bin Laden gave three reasons for his hatred against The USA and the West:

 - The Gulf War (1990 to 1991) when Iraq invaded and annexed Kuwait, and especially the period after the war where the USA continued bombing Iraq to enforce the no-fly-zone.
-Many civilians were victims of these terror actions.
+Many civilians were victims of these terror actions and the hunger that followed.

-- In 1995 The UN estimated that 500.000 Iraqi children had been killed in the the US bomb raids.
+- In 1995 The UN estimated that 500.000 Iraqi children had been killed in the the US bomb raids and from hunger.
 The USA considered these death as being worth it, foreign minister Madeleine Albright said publicly.

 - The conflict in Israel/Palestine, and the whole-hearted support of Israel by the USA.